McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/blast.md

 ### Linking

-You can view more information about a gene by clicking on any of the entries listed under the 'source' table column.
+You can view more information about a gene by clicking on any of the entries listed under the source table column.

 You can also jump to the gene tree or synteny data visualisations containing any particular gene entry by clicking any of the links in the protein column.
 You can read more about data linking [here](/#linking).